Satisfactory Academic Progress (SAP) Policy for Financial Aid

 Academic Progress Standards

 The policy, Satisfactory Academic Progress (SAP), is standard for all students who receive federal, state, or institutional aid.
 Regulations for federal, state, and institutional financial assistance require post-secondary institutions to develop reasonable academic standards that measure a student’s progress toward a degree for the receipt of aid.
-At A&M-San Antonio, Office of Scholarships & Financial Aid (OSFA) is responsible for establishing and evaluating minimum SAP standards for recipients of financial aid.
+At A&M-San Antonio, Office of Student Financial Aid & Scholarships (OSFA) is responsible for establishing and evaluating minimum SAP standards for recipients of financial aid.
 SAP standards are evaluated at the end of spring semester for all undergraduate and graduate students with a financial aid record.
 Financial Aid SAP status includes all previous academic history, even if the student did not receive financial aid.

 For Title IV purposes, students are evaluated based on both qualitative and quantitative standards in order to meet Satisfactory Academic Progress.
 Students must meet a certain cumulative grade point average (GPA), maximum hours attempted threshold, and have a satisfactory completion rate in order to be considered meeting Satisfactory Academic Progress.
 Certain scholarships and grant programs may have more stringent requirements in order to maintain eligibility for that scholarship.
 Overall financial aid eligibility will still be determined using the SAP standards.
 All students, regardless of enrollment status (full-time, part-time, etc.) are subject to the same Satisfactory Academic Progress standards.